 v0.dev's 9 Default Patterns (And How to Override Each One)

-These are not bad choices.
-They are Vercel's design system defaults, and they are technically solid.
-The problem is that every developer using v0 gets the same tokens.
-Two hundred v0 projects later, your landing page is recognizable at a glance as a v0 output.
+These aren't bad choices.
+They're Vercel's design-system defaults wired through shadcn/ui, and they're technically clean.
+The problem is that everyone who types a prompt gets the exact same tokens.
+Two hundred v0 projects later, your landing page is recognizable at a glance as a v0 output — the same way a Bootstrap site was recognizable in 2014.
+(We rated the tool itself in the v0.dev honest review; this is the fix list.)

 Here are the 9 most common v0 defaults and the exact code to override each one.